dyadav4/Cryptocurrency-prediction-/README.md

 greater than the Support Vector Model Classification.
 Consumers and Merchants who accept and deal with the cryptocurrency would like to know the stability of it.[6]
-We have other statistical measures like Kappa, p-value apart from accuracy to help us in evaluating the Classification Model.
+We have other statistical measures like Kappa, p-value apart from accuracy to help us in evaluating the Classification Model.</p>

-6.2 Linear Regression
+<h3>6.2 Linear Regression</h3>

-Linear Regression is used for predictive analysis.
-In this case, there is a response variable whose outcome has to be predicted based on the input variables which are also called as dependent variables.
+<p>Linear Regression is used for predictive analysis.
+In this case, there is a response variable whose
+outcome has to be predicted based on the input variables which are also called as dependent variables.
 Linear Regression is used with continuous type of data.